-This plan provides the association's membership with a clearer and more comprehensive summary of the future and how the MPMA board of directors and village leadership will shepherd the association to that future.
+This plan provides the association's membership with a clearer and more comprehensive summary of the future and how the MPMA board of directors and Village leadership will shepherd the association to that future.

-The vision contained in this plan establishes the direction for initiatives necessary for the association to fulfill its vision.
+The vision and mission contained in this plan establishes the direction for initiatives necessary for the association's success.
 As the membership goes forward with this plan, budget forecasts may change, goals may be modified, and initiatives adjusted or cancelled.
 All are part of a planning process.
-This plan marks the beginning of a road map to VGC HOA's future.